hchiam/learning-reactjs/README.md

 # Learning React.js

 Create components in JavaScript using React.
 Conceptually, [rendering logic and other UI logic are closely coupled](https://reactjs.org/docs/introducing-jsx.html).
+Composition > inheritance.
+And top-down data flow (but children can change other children/parent's state by calling shared parent's functions that are passed down to them via immutable props).

 Just one of the things I'm learning. https://github.com/hchiam/learning